Mailu/Mailu/docs/faq.rst

       (`docker/libnetwork#1099 <https://github.com/docker/libnetwork/issues/1099>`_).

   -- `Robbert Klarenbeek <https://github.com/robbertkl>`_ (docker-ipv6nat author)

+Okay, but I still want to use IPv6!
+Can I just use the installers IPv6 checkbox? **NO, YOU SHOULD NOT DO THAT!** Why you ask?
+Mailu has its own trusted IPv4 network, every container inside this network can use e.g. the SMTP container without further authentication.
+If you enabled IPv6 inside the setup assistant (and fixed the ports to also be exposed on IPv6) Docker will still rewrite any incoming IPv6 requests to an IPv4 address, *which is located inside the trusted network*.
+Therefore any incoming connection to the SMTP container will bypass the authentication stage by the front container regardless of your settings and causes an Open Relay.
+And you really don't want this!

 So, how to make it work?
 Well, by using `docker-ipv6nat`_!
 This nifty container will set up ``ip6tables``, just as Docker would do for IPv4.
 We know that nat-ing is not advised in IPv6,